pkerspe/ESP-StepperMotor-Server/README.md

 [INFO] File: /favicon.ico.gz (1565) -1
 ```

-Now that it is started, you can open the UI in a browser on you PC connected to the same WiFi network, by typing the IP Address you saw in the serial console before into the address bar of your browser prefixed with "http://".
+Now that the server has started, you can open the UI in a browser on your PC connected to the same WIFI network, by typing the IP Address you saw in the serial console before into the address bar of your browser prefixed with "http://".

 You should now see the start screen of the ESP StepperMotor Server:
 ![startup screen][startup_screen]